U.S. Army battling racists within its own ranks

-FAYETTEVILLE, North Carolina (Reuters) - They call it “rahowa” - short for racial holy war - and they are preparing for it by joining the ranks of the world’s fiercest fighting machine, the U.S. military.
+FAYETTEVILLE, N.C., Aug 21 (Reuters) - They call it “rahowa” - short for racial holy war - and they are preparing for it by joining the ranks of the world’s fiercest fighting machine, the U.S. military.

 White supremacists, neo-Nazis and skinhead groups encourage followers to enlist in the Army and Marine Corps to acquire the skills to overthrow what some call the ZOG - the Zionist Occupation Government.
 Get in, get trained and get out to brace for the coming race war.